-"But to build what?"
+[&]quot;But to build what?"

-"A world better than the planet we came from, and are in the process of destroying ourselves, without the help of any other species," recalling how mass and energy interconversion was something that had enabled small minds to become destructive ones.
-He looked at the sun, recalling how smaller fires on his home planet had converted so much of it to ashes, though, not all of it...yet.
+"A world better than the planet we came from, and are in the process of destroying ourselves, without the help of any other species," Promethius recalled how mass and energy interconversion was something that had enabled small minds to become destructive ones.
+He looked at the sun, recollecting how smaller fires on his home planet had converted so much of it to ashes.
 "Perhaps if we can show these advanced primates how to change their world, they can teach us how and why we should change ours.
 Or---"